oxygen/CachedPassthroughMirror/README.md

 There are no plans to add non-ASCII characters support or saving of headers, or 100% independent mirror capabilities.

-So far tested on Windows.
-Should work without issues on all platforms.
+So far tested on Windows and Ubuntu.
+Should work without issues on all platforms though.

 @TODO: write tests, examples, CLI endpoint, etc.